tomsoderlund/nextjs-pwa-graphql-sql-boilerplate/README.md

 * GraphQL API with Apollo.
 * React Hooks for business logic.
 * PWA features such as `manifest.json` and offline support (`next-offline`).
+* Easy to style the visual theme using CSS (e.g. using [Design Profile Generator](https://tomsoderlund.github.io/design-profile-generator/)).
 * `sitemap.xml` and `robots.txt` support.
 * Google Analytics and `google-site-verification` support (see `config/config.js`).
 * Flexible client-side routing with `next-routes` (see `server/routes.js`).